e-karahan/PHP-Education/README.md

 # PHP Education

 This repository is keeping my PHP codes and folders.
-Also i want to say my customers and my employer 'I learned  PHP rules from zero to top '  with this repository meaning proof. 🚀
+Also i want to say my customers and my employer 'I learned  PHP rules from zero to top '  with this repository meaning proof.

+## Why PHP?
+First of all, i was know basic of PHP but that time when i was second year of college, i just want to have fun and never thinking be professional because it was fast to learn to do anything and was feeling cool make any website in that years.

+PHP have huge opportunity to get a job, remote work and also get internship.
+So i decided learn PHP again but like a professional.

+I think we shouldn't look what is the best of programming language.
+I think we should advance the developer ability and learn to use multi technology in one project.
+So keep try! 🚀

 ![php](https://upload.wikimedia.org/wikipedia/commons/2/27/PHP-logo.svg)